-We are about a week out from the start of the 2019 – 2020 Army ROTC national scholarship process starting.
-Here is the “how to start guide” for this year’s high school scholarship process.
-It is very similar to the “how to start” post from last year and the year before.
-The optimal target audience for this information is a high school junior finishing up their junior year.
-That student is considering college and has a desire to serve in the military.
-If you aren’t a high school junior and are interested we should still talk, there are plenty of ways to become an Army Officer.
+The Army ROTC high school scholarship application window opens today.
+This will be the 4th year I’ve published a “how to start guide”.
+Not much has changed with this year’s process.
+The optimal target audience for this information is a high school student who will be starting their senior year this fall and graduating in the spring of 2021.
+That student should be considering college and have a desire to serve in the military.
+If you aren’t going to be a senior and are interested we should still talk, there are plenty of ways to become an Army Officer.
 Here’s what I think my optimal audience should do.

 Step one – do your research

 Visit www.goarmy.com/rotc …poke around on the site.
 Understand that Army ROTC is a program that trains college students to serve as Army Officers when they graduate from college.
 Look at the requirements.
 Don’t be afraid to contact an Army ROTC Battalion and talk to an Enrollment Officer if you have questions.